progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--The `-w` tells `hash-object` to store the object; otherwise, the command simply tells you what the key would be. `-\-stdin` tells the command to read the content from stdin; if you don’t specify this, `hash-object` expects the path to a file.
 The output from the command is a 40-character checksum hash.
 This is the SHA-1 hash — a checksum of the content you’re storing plus a header, which you’ll learn about in a bit.
 Now you can see how Git has stored your data:-->

 Die Option `-w` weist `git hash-object` an, das Objekt zu speichern.
-Andernfalls würde dir der Befehl lediglich den Schlüssel mitteilen. `--stdin` weist den Befehl an, den Inhalt von aus der Standardeingabe zu lesen.
+Andernfalls würde Dir der Befehl lediglich den Schlüssel mitteilen. `--stdin` weist den Befehl an, den Inhalt von aus der Standardeingabe zu lesen.
 Wenn Du diese Option wegläßt, erwartet der Befehl zusätzlich einen Dateipfad.
 Die Ausgabe ist eine 40 Zeichen langer SHA-1 Hash, der eine Prüfsumme des gespeicherten Inhaltes darstellt (wir gehen auf diese Hashes gleich noch genauer ein).
 Git hat jetzt außerdem eine neue Datei in der Datenbank angelegt:

 	$ find .git/objects -type f
 	.git/objects/d6/70460b4b4aece5915caf5c68d12f560a9fe3e4